mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/4-design-algorithms/index.md

   }
 ```

-### 4.3.4 Conway Game of Life
+### 4.3.4: Conway Game of Life

-A cellular automaton consists of a regular grid of cells, each in one of a finite number of states, "On" and "Off" for example.
+A cellular automaton consists of a regular grid of cells, each in one of a finite number of states, "On" & "Off" for example.
 The grid can be in any finite number of dimensions.
 For each cell, a set of cells called its neighborhood (usually including the cell itself) is defined relative to the specified cell.
 For example, the neighborhood of a cell might be defined as the set of cells a distance of 2 or less from the cell.
 An initial state (time t=0) is selected by assigning a state for each cell.
-A new generation is created (advancing t by 1), according to some fixed rule (generally, a mathematical function) that determines the new state of each cell in terms of the current state of the cell and the states of the cells in its neighborhood.
-Check wikipedia for full details and examples.
+A new generation is created (advancing t by 1), according to some fixed rule (generally, a mathematical function) that determines the new state of each cell in terms of the current state of the cell and the states of the cells in its neighborhood. *Check wikipedia for full details and examples.*

 <img src="game_of_life.png">